 Skip to content

-This guide covers setting up the VZ backend, which uses Apple's Virtualization.framework to run Linux VMs on macOS via vfkit.
+This is the in-depth VZ guide: the full setup, including building from source and custom images.
+The VZ backend uses Apple's Virtualization.framework to run Linux VMs on macOS via vfkit.

 Prerequisites